vapoursynth/vapoursynth/doc/vspipe.rst

 =======

 ``-a, --arg key=value``
-    Argument to pass to the script environment
+    Argument to pass to the script environment, it a key with this name and value (bytes typed) will be set in the globals dict

 ``-s, --start N``
     Set output frame range (first frame)